neondatabase/website/content/docs/functions/window-rank.md

 updatedOn: '2024-02-08T09:30:00.000Z'
 ---

-The `rank()` function in Postgres is a window function to compute rankings, for each row within a partition of the result set.
+The `rank()` window function computes a ranking for each row within a partition of the result set.
 The rank is determined by the order of rows specified in the `ORDER BY` clause of the `OVER` clause.
 Rows with equal values for the ranking criteria receive the same rank, with the next rank(s) skipped.

-This is useful for scenarios such as finding the top N rows per group, calculating percentiles, or generating leaderboards.
+This function is useful in scenarios such as finding the top N rows per group, calculating percentiles, or generating leaderboards.

 <CTA />